microsoft/TemplateStudio/docs/navigation.md

 - **CodeBehind and MVVMBasic**
   - NavigationService is defined as a static class that uses Navigate method to navigate between pages using the target page type as a parameter.
 - **MVVMLight**
-  - ViewModelLocator instance the NavigationService and registers this instance on the instances container.
-NavigationServices needs to register the ViewModel associated with each page to can navigate using the ViewModel as a parameter.
+  - ViewModelLocator creates the NavigationService instance and registers it with the instances container (SimpleIoC instances container).
+NavigationServices needs to register the ViewModel associated with each page to be able to navigate using the ViewModel as a parameter.

 ```csharp
 private NavigationServiceEx _navigationService = new NavigationServiceEx();